my-yangj/freeipa-local-prov/README.md

 3. work flow
   - user connects to the terminal server
-  - user runs their job through nf pipeline at local node, which could creates more container locally or remotely(with podman remote).
+  - user checkout project/tool data, which will mount as container volumes ( common dir are nfs exported from master node)
-  - or user submits their job/pipeline into jenkins which delivers jobs to cluster
+  - user runs their job through nf pipeline, nf pipeline creates more containers. (user debug the pipeline locally).
-  - common dir (nfs exported from master node) for tools / projects data;
+  - user submits their job/pipeline into jenkins which delivers jobs to cluster